On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Proofs of Convergence Guarantees

 \subsection{Token-Level Analysis (Proof of Theorem~\ref{thm:opt-token}) \yaqidone}

 We begin by providing the formal statement of inequality~\eqref{eq:difflog-token_main} from the main body.
 This result, presented below as \Cref{lemma:difflog-token}, serves as the token-level counterpart to the trajectory-level analysis in \Cref{lemma:taylor} and establishes a precise lower bound on the one-step improvement of the log-odds ratio.
+The proof is found in \Cref{sec:proof-lemma-difflog-token}.

 \begin{lemma} Suppose Assumptions~\ref{assump:head-token}~and~\ref{assump:seqlength} hold.
 If the step size $\stepsizet{\idxopt}$ is sufficiently small so that

 \end{lemma}

 With this lemma, we can proceed to the main proof of \Cref{thm:opt-token}.
 Our strategy is to synthesize the bounds from \Cref{lemma:taylor} (the trajectory-level analysis) and \Cref{lemma:difflog-token} (the token-level analysis).
 Our central aim is to demonstrate that for a sufficiently small step size $\stepsizet{\idxopt}$, the log-odds of the objective function improves at each step according to the following inequality: